AmirBuddy/Parser-ShadowSocks/README.md

 ## Usage
 1. Place your Shadowsocks links in a file called `shadowsocks.txt`, with each link on a separate line.
-2. Run the script using the command `python script.py`.
+2. Run the script using the command `python convertor.py`.
 3. The script will generate a configuration file named `config.conf` in the same directory.

 ## Configuration File Format
-The generated `config.conf` file follows the format accepted by Shadowsocks clients.
+The generated `config.conf` file follows the format accepted by Shadowsocks clients (which is my custom class like application).
 It includes a `[General]` section with some default settings and a `[Proxy]` section that lists the configured proxies.
 Additionally, a `[Proxy Group]` section is created with a group named `SelectGroup` that includes all the configured proxies.

 ## Note
 - Make sure you have the necessary permissions to read `shadowsocks.txt` and write to `config.conf`.